Nuss Procedure FAQs

 Is my 19-year-old too old to have pectus corrective surgery?

 No, your child is not too old to have pectus corrective surgery.
-Although we are a pediatric facility, we will operate on children up to 29 years of age.
-For adults past the age 25 years, prior approval from administration is required before scheduling surgery.
+For adults past the age of 25, prior approval from administration is required before scheduling surgery.

 Is pectus correction ever an emergency?